hidumou/xredux/docs/api.md

 ### `reducers`
 Default: `undefined`

 An object of function that you can define global reducers such as `routeReducer`, `languageReducer`.
-The reducer must be standard Redux reducers.
+The reducer must be standard redux reducers.

 ```js
 import xredux from 'xredux';